jpillora/xhook/README.md

 Manually trigger XHR events

 Will set `obj.type = event`

-### `xhr`.`triggerComplete`()

-Short hand for `xhr.trigger()`ing the remaining events.
-It is up to you to `xhr.set()`/`setResponseHeader()` the appropriate values before calling this method.

 ### Issues

-* `instanceof XMLHttpRequest` checks will return `false`
+* `xhr instanceof XMLHttpRequest` checks will return `false`

-* It should be noted that XHook does **not** attempt to resolve any browser compatibility issues, it simply proxies and modifies calls to and from XMLHttpRequest (and ActiveXObject).
-Libraries like jQuery and https://github.com/ilinsky/xmlhttprequest already attempt to do this, which you may use in conjunction with XHook, although they should be loaded **after** XHook.
+* XHook does **not** attempt to resolve any browser compatibility issues.
+Libraries like jQuery and https://github.com/ilinsky/xmlhttprequest will attempt to do this.
+XHook simply proxies and modifies calls to and from XMLHttpRequest (and ActiveXObject), so you may use any library conjunction with XHook, just make sure to load XHook **first**.

 ### Reference